-Most employers recognise the fact that their staff are their greatest asset, and the right recruitment and induction processes are vital in ensuring that the new employee becomes effective in the shortest time.
+Most employers recognise the fact that their staff are their greatest asset, and the right recruitment (and later induction) processes are vital in ensuring that the new employee becomes effective in the shortest time.
 The success of an organisation depends on having the right number of staff, with the right skills and abilities.

-Download the Advisory booklet - Recruitment and induction [1Mb].
+Download the Advisory booklet - Recruitment and induction [467kb].

 Questions and answers